Project overview

 Background

-The abbreviation "ESG" stands for "Environmental, Social and Governance."
-These three pillars are used to assess the sustainability and ethical impact of a company or organization.
+The abbreviation ‘ESG’ stands for ‘Environmental, Social and Governance’.
+These three pillars are used to assess the sustainability and ethical impact of a company or organisation.

-• "Environment" refers to the way a company interacts with the natural environment, including its practices regarding environmental protection, resource use, and climate change.
+• “Environment” concerns the way in which a company interacts with the natural environment, including its practices regarding environmental protection, resource use and climate change.

-• "Social" refers to the company's relationships with its employees, suppliers, customers, and the communities in which it operates.
-This includes issues such as workers' rights, social justice, and community contributions.
+• “Social” refers to the company’s relationships with its employees, suppliers, customers and the communities in which it operates.
+This includes issues such as workers’ rights, social justice and contributions to the community.

-• "Governance" encompasses the internal systems, practices, and policies that determine how a company is managed and controlled.
-This includes corporate ethics, transparency, business practices, and shareholder rights, among other things.
+• “Governance” encompasses the internal systems, practices and policies that determine how a company is managed and controlled.
+These include, among other things, corporate ethics, transparency, business practices and shareholder rights.

-At the EU level and in Germany, the ESG concept is embedded in several legal frameworks (including the EU Taxonomy Regulation, Corporate Sustainability Reporting Directive (CSRD), Sustainable Finance Disclosure Regulation (SFDR), and German Sustainability Code (DNK)).
+At EU level and in Germany, the ESG concept is embedded in several legal frameworks (including the EU Taxonomy Regulation, the Corporate Sustainability Reporting Directive (CSRD), the Sustainable Finance Disclosure Regulation (SFDR) and the German Sustainability Code (DNK)).

 Companies that implement ESG practices benefit from numerous advantages in addition to legal and regulatory compliance:

-• improved access to financing in the long term;
+• improved access to finance in the long term;

 • Strengthening of the brand and customer trust;